Continue reading on DataGuidance with:

 Electronic Transaction Proclamation

-Article 43 of the Electronic Transaction Proclamation provides that, with the exception of legally authorised persons, a person who can access electronic messages, any other written documents, or other electronic devices has the obligation to keep it confidential.
+Article 43 of the Electronic Transaction Proclamation provides that, with the exception of legally authorized persons, a person who can access electronic messages, any other written documents, or other electronic devices has the obligation to keep it confidential.

-Article 12(2)(f) of the Licensing and Authorisation of Payment Instrument Issuers Directive provides that a payment instrument issuer, upon opening an account, is required to enter into an agreement with a user and the agreement should state the confidentiality of all users' information.
+Article 12(2)(f) of the Licensing and Authorization of Payment Instrument Issuers Directive provides that a payment instrument issuer, upon opening an account, is required to enter into an agreement with a user and the agreement should state the confidentiality of all users' information.

 Financial Consumer Protection Directive

 Article 4.4 of the Financial Consumer Protection Directive requires financial service providers to keep the financial consumers' data they collect confidential and secure.
-They can only use and disclose such data for legitimate purposes agreed to by the financial consumer, security provider, or otherwise permitted by law.
-Moreover, Article 5.4 of the same Directive requires the financial service providers to put in place and apply policies as well as procedures to ensure the confidentiality and security of the financial consumers' data.
+They can only use and disclose such data for legitimate purposes agreed to by the financial consumer, security provider, or otherwise as permitted by law.
+Moreover, Article 5.4 of the Financial Consumer Protection Directive requires the financial service providers to put in place and apply policies as well as procedures to ensure the confidentiality and security of the financial consumers' data.
 It also requires them to inform and make available to financial consumers and security providers regarding their policies.

 Draft Data Protection Law

-The MCIT had prepared a Draft Data Protection Proclamation.
-The most recent version of the Draft Data Protection Proclamation contains detailed provisions on data collection, use, protection and processing, and provides for the establishment of a regulatory entity called the Data Protection Commission.
-The draft provides for the definition of 'personal data' and sets out the principles (the principle of fairness and transparency, purpose limitation, data minimisation, accuracy, storage limitation, integrity and confidentiality, security, and data transfer) governing the processing of personal data.
+The MCIT has prepared a Draft Data Protection Proclamation.
+The most recent version of the Draft Data Protection Proclamation contains detailed provisions on data collection, use, protection, and processing, and provides for the establishment of a regulatory entity called the 'Data Protection Commission'.
+The Draft Data Protection Proclamation provides for the definition of 'personal data' and sets out the principles governing the processing of personal data including the principle of fairness and transparency, purpose limitation, data minimization, accuracy, storage limitation, integrity and confidentiality, security, and data transfer.

 The Draft Data Protection Proclamation defines 'personal data' as any information relating to an identified or identifiable natural person who can be identified: